-Guidelines for weather: We will always aim to have at least 50% of our day outside, even if it is raining or snowing.
-It is only when the temperature is unsafe or there is a windchill colder than -25 we will remain inside.
-Please always send children with proper outdoor gear even in those conditions as the weather may improve enough to go out by the end of the day.
+We will always aim to have at least 60% of our day outside, even if it is raining or snowing.
+It is only when the temperature is unsafe or there is a windchill colder than -25 will we remain inside.
+Always send children with proper outdoor gear even in those conditions as the weather may improve enough to go out by the end of the day.